Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Introduction

-The phase transition among the pre-geometric (Wilczek) phase and the infrared (General Relativity) phase was explained by Wilczek in terms of the spontaneous symmetry breaking (SSB) of a fundamental spacetime gauge symmetry \cite{addazi:pre-geometry}.
-The SSB was shown by Wilczek to lead to the emergence of a classical metric structure from a pre-geometric 4D spacetime.
-This was realized in a Yang-Mills-type gauge theory, without assuming {\it a priori } any metric or tetrads.
-The pre-geometric fields consisted of a gauge field \( A_\mu^{AB} \) --- for either \( SO(1,4) \) or \( SO(3,2) \) --- and a Higgs-like scalar multiplet \( \phi^A \).
-When \( \phi^A \) acquires a vacuum expectation value (v.e.v.), the SSB reduces the gauge group to \( SO(1,3) \), recovering Einstein-Cartan gravity with a cosmological constant.\\
+Within the framework of \cite{wilczek:gauge}, the transition to GR occurs via spontaneous symmetry breaking (SSB) of a fundamental spacetime gauge symmetry \cite{addazi:pre-geometry}.
+A classical metric structure dynamically arises from a Yang--Mills-type theory defined without an \emph{a priori} metric or tetrads.
+The fundamental fields are a gauge connection $A_\mu^{AB}$ ($A,B=1,\dots,5$), valued in $SO(1,4)$ or $SO(3,2)$, and a Higgs-like multiplet $\phi^A$, in the fundamental representation of the group.
+When $\phi^A$ acquires a vacuum expectation value, the symmetry breaks down to the stabilizer of either $SO(1,4)$ or $SO(3,2)$, namely $SO(1,3)$, yielding Einstein--Cartan gravity with cosmological constant.
+Indices of the fundamental representation of $SO(1,3)$ are hence denoted with Latin letters, running within the range $a,b=1, \dots, 4$. \\

-We show, in this paper, that the stochastic gradient flow perspective realizes both the phase transition towards the infrared theory of gravity, i.e. General Relativity, the explanation of which was proposed to be a SSB by Wilczek, and the phase transition towards the ultraviolet regime, described by a topological BF theory.
-Being the pre-geometric theory of Wilczek stochastically flowing towards an ultraviolet equilibrium phase described by a topological field theory, we conclude that the quest of quantizing gravity, intended as General Relativity, becomes redundant within this specific context of emergent gravity\footnote{Among many other approaches pointing out the redundancy of the program of quantizing gravity, we mention seminal papers by Jacobson~\cite{Jacobson:1995ab}, Padmanabhan~\cite{Padmanabhan:2007en} and Verlinde~\cite{Verlinde:2010hp,Verlinde:2016toy}.}. \\
+In our picture instead, starting from the theory of Wilczek, the stochastic flow simultaneously accounts for the IR transition to GR (achieved in \cite{wilczek:gauge} via SSB) and the UV flow toward a topological BF theory.
+In this sense, GR appears as a low-energy effective phase of a more fundamental structure, rendering its direct quantization conceptually redundant, in analogy with emergent gravity-scenarios such as those ones described in seminal papers by Jacobson~\cite{Jacobson:1995ab}, Padmanabhan~\cite{Padmanabhan:2007en} and Verlinde~\cite{Verlinde:2010hp,Verlinde:2016toy}, and other relevant studies \cite{x26,x27,x28,x29,x30,x31,x32,x33}.\\

+A microscopic derivation of the stochastic term is left open.
+Two complementary interpretations can be identified.
+First, in analogy with Nicolai-map constructions \cite{Malcha:2023wvf,Kadoh:2025qbe,Nicolai}, the noise may encode residual quantum fluctuations generated by integrating out high-energy (possibly matter or supersymmetric) sectors.
+Second, the noise may be intrinsically gravitational.
+As shown in \cite{lulli:stochastic}, multiplicative noise yields an effective cosmological constant proportional to the square of the stochastic fluctuation.
+The same structure arises geometrically from the quadratic (non-abelian) contributions of the projective connection in the Palatini formulation of the Einstein--Hilbert action.
+Away from equilibrium, torsional and distortional modes fluctuate around Euler--Lagrange configurations, naturally correlating stochastic and geometric sectors.\\

+Multiplicative noise is essential for this non-trivial coupling, while the It\^o prescription ensures a consistent Markovian gradient-flow structure.
+Alternative stochastic schemes would modify the drift term but not the qualitative IR/UV mechanism.
+An independent, non-perturbative validation is provided by the topological approach of \cite{Asselmeyer-Maluga:2024zry}, where gauge confinement and topology change reproduce the same flow structure.\\